basilfx/flask-daapserver/README.md

 This Python module implements the full stack, providing a HTTP server (built around Flask), a high-level application layer and Bonjour/Zeroconf advertising.

 ## Data model
-DAAP uses an easy data model.
-The basic model consists of the following entities.
+The DAAP data model consists of the following entities:

 * Server
 * Databases